 Testosterone levels naturally decline with age.
 Testosterone therapy can increase the risk of sleep problems, blood clots, enlarged breasts and more.
 Talk to your doctor about the risks and benefits if considering this type of hormone therapy.

-There are several drugs that can help prevent or slow vision loss for people wet age-related macular degeneration (AMD), but there is no cure.
-The drug Lucentis has been shown to delay vision loss in around 30 out of 100 people.
+There are several drugs that can help temporarily stop or slow vision loss for people with wet age-related macular degeneration (AMD), but there is no cure.
+The drug Lucentis has been shown to delay vision loss in around 35 out of 100 people.

 Fire ants can sting and cause an allergic reaction.
 Kill the ant and wash the sting site with soap and cool water.
 Antihistamines can help reduce itching.
 Get emergency treatment if you show signs of anaphylaxis (trouble breathing or swallowing, fainting).